-Our marketing team works closely with our sales, research and product development organizations and our customers to increase the awareness of the Viasat brand through a mix of positive program performance and our customers' recommendation as well as corporate and marketing communications, public relations, advertising, trade show participation and conference speaking engagements by providing communications that keep the market current on our products and features.
-During fiscal year 2018, we undertook a major rebranding effort to introduce "Viasat" as a unified master global brand under a new logo and visual identity system, while phasing out legacy sub-brand names.
-Our new unified brand is intended to grow market and consumer awareness of our company and our product and service offerings both domestically and internationally across all of our markets, as well as attract the best talent around the world.
+Our marketing team works closely with our business development, sales, research and product development organizations to increase the awareness of the Viasat brand through a mix of positive program performance, corporate and marketing communications, public relations, advertising, trade show participation and conference speaking engagements that keep the market current on our services, products and features.
+Our marketing team also works closely with our existing customers to bring ongoing satisfaction resulting in positive reviews and customer recommendations.
+Viasat products and services, both in the U.S. and internationally, are typically sold under one unified master global brand, using a single logo and visual identity system.
 Our marketing team also identifies and sizes new target markets for our products and services, creates awareness of our company and our portfolio of offerings, and generates contacts and leads within these targeted markets.